PostgREST/postgrest-docs/docs/how-tos/working-with-postgresql-data-types.rst

 Working with PostgreSQL data types
 ==================================

-You may be wondering if PostgREST allows the use of special literal values, such as ``now`` for timestamps, ``yes`` for booleans or time values including the time zone.
-The answer is yes to all of them, that is because PostgREST makes use of PostgreSQL text representation to work with data types.
+PostgREST makes use of PostgreSQL text representation to work with data types.
+Thanks to this, you can use special literal values, such as ``now`` for timestamps, ``yes`` for booleans or time values including the time zones.
+This page describes how you can use literal values for different PostgreSQL types.

 Timestamps
 ----------